The smallest among them are often referred to as 'shrubs' or 'minnows' and come from all sides of the political spectrum.

 Christian Revolution (RC)

-Though the RC only has one deputy (its leader, Gianfranco Rotondi), it is closely affiliated with Forza Italia.
+Though the RC only has one deputy (its leader, Gianfranco Rotondi), it is affiliated with Forza Italia.
 As the name would suggest, the party is strongly influenced by Catholic teaching.

 Civic Choice (SC)